Wetitpig/geodesic/README.md

 ## Format of coordinates
 `[coordinates1] [coordinates2] ... [coordinatesN]`, where
-each coordinate is in the form of `latitude,longitude`
+each coordinate is in the form of `latitude,longitude` in decimals.

 For latitudes, positive is assumed for north.
 For longitudes, positive is assumed for east.